Language Reference

 equivalently <name>.out elsewhere in the program.
 Input pins are driven

-from the host via setPin(component_id, value) after compilation.
+from the host via setPin(component_id, value, defined) after compilation

 3.2 Output Pins